Trail Updates Around Damascus

 Appalachian Trail Detour

-There is an Appalachian Trail closure and detour near Damascus during the 2026 season.
+There is an Appalachian Trail closure and detour near Damascus during the 2026 season; this closed area is strictly enforced.
 The trail is closed for 9.2 miles, from US-58 at Straight Branch Trailhead to Grassy Ridge Road/VA 859 (Northbound miles 476.6.0 to 485.8), to accommodate construction activities on the Virginia Creeper Trail.
+US-58 roadwalk NOT recommended.
 For public safety, the Forest Service and Appalachian Trail Conservancy have shared two recommendations for hikers to detour around the closed sections of trail.

 A.T.
 Detour & Shuttle Options